 Kept by Craig Constantine

 If you'd like to sit with what gets posted here each day, you can.
 There's no membership and no fee.
 You won't be sold to or added to any list, and there's no newsletter and no upsell waiting on the other side of signing up.
-The only mail you'll get is practical: your sign-in link, and — unless you switch it off — an occasional reminder that today's page is here, which you fully control and can stop in one click.
-The site exists; you can join it.
-That's the whole transaction.

 What this temenos does not foist on you: a profile page, a track record, a way to talk to the other people who've joined, a feed to scroll, a back-catalog to consume, or a single metric of any kind.
 The one thing it may send is a reminder you're free to keep, reshape, or silence — never an alert you didn't choose.
-If a growth machine is what you were hoping for, this isn't going to satisfy you, and that's fine — there are many places online where those things exist.
-This isn't one of them.

 To join, enter your first name, last initial, and email address below, and confirm the email when it arrives.
 That's the whole process — no application, no interview, no waiting list.
 You can leave anytime: close the tab, or switch reminders off in one click, and nothing chases you.
 If you keep reminders on, they stay gentle — a short nudge that bows out on its own, or a quiet weekly note, your choice — never a guilt-trip.
 The architecture is designed so that showing up and not showing up are equally OK.